mrcmina/academic-kickstart/content/talk/berchtesgaden_sept22/index.md

 ---
-title: Managing forests as functional networks: preparing our landscapes for the unexpected
+title: Managing forests as functional networks - preparing our landscapes for the unexpected
 summary: Symposium

 all_day: false